dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 source IPs can be easily used by adding them to the :dovecot_core:ref:`login_source_ips` setting in ``dovecot.conf``.
 You can also use hostnames which expand to multiple IPs.
-By prefixing the setting with ``?`` (e.g. ``login_source_ips = ?proxy-sources.example.com``) Dovecot will use only those IPs that actually exist in the server, allowing you to share the same config file with multiple servers.
 It's probably better not to include the server's default outgoing IP address in the setting, as explained here `<https://idea.popcount.org/2014-04-03-bind-before-connect/>`_.